Copyright © 2000 Sarah Phillips CraftyBaking.com All rights reserved.

 Eggs are binders which help hold all the ingredients together.
 Eggs contribute liquid to a recipe and thus serve as a toughener, especially the egg white portion.
 Egg whites, as mentioned, are often used to produce a light, airy texture, and yolks contribute to the color, flavor, and texture of baked products.
 But, too many egg whites, such as in a reduced-fat cake recipe make it dry.
 Including at least one whole egg helps to tenderize.
 Eggs can also act as leaveners especially when egg whites are beaten separately.
 The yolk functions to emulsify fat and liquids due to its lecithin content.

-In a cake recipe, for example, butter and shortening are tenderizes because they help make it tender and moist.
+In a cake recipe, for example, butter and shortening help make it tender and moist.
 Leaveners can also weaken a baked goods' structure.
 The expanding air bubbles weaken and disrupt the gluten network, formed by the wheat flour when combined with liquid, during baking.
 If your cake dips slightly, it has too much leavening, so reduce the baking powder by 1/4 teaspoon; if baking soda by 1/16 teaspoon.
 If the cake domes, do the opposite - increase the baking powder by 1/4 teaspoon; if baking soda by 1/16.

 Sugar tenderizes (and of course makes it sweet) because it prevents the flour from forming gluten (gluten is formed when wheat flour is mixed with water or moisture).
 Sugar competes for water with the flour and wins, making less available.
 Buttermilk, an acidic ingredient, also tenderizes.